Mild Sunday. Grey/Damp Start to the Workweek…

 Saturday:

-Partly sunny and mild.
-Highs in the mid 70s.
+Partly sunny, milder.
+Highs in the mid to upper 40s.

 Keep it here for a no nonsense, no hype forecast.